Welcome to Our Blog - Camino de Madrid

-Birding the Camino : Tres Cantos to Manzanares el Real
+Birdwatching along the Camino : Tres Cantos to Manzanares el Real

-These ancient drove roads and tracks were marked with small concrete cubes with a picture of a cow and the letters VP.
-In some places these tracks were enclosed or bordered by field-stone walls or wire fences, but the cañadas, or cane fences after which they are known are no longer used for enclosing cattle.
+These ancient roads and tracks were marked with small concrete cubes with a picture of a cow and the letters VP.
+In some places, these tracks were enclosed or bordered by field-stone walls or wire fences, but the cañadas, or cane fences after which they are known are no longer used for enclosing cattle.

-Even in the early morning the white gravel of the track was almost blinding in the hot sun, leaving us wishing we'd brought sunglasses, and making us grateful it wasn't a hot summer day.
+Even in the early morning,g the white gravel of the track was almost blinding in the hot sun, leaving us wishing we'd brought sunglasses, and making us grateful it wasn't a hot summer day.
 The track wound up and down through grassy hills that were dotted with exposed pieces of granite, loose boulders, patches of small trees, and clumps of gorse, broom, lavender, and sweet-smelling sage.
-Yellow, pink, and white wildflowers added colour to the green hillsides, and many shrubs and plants bore plump buds, promising a explosion of colour in the coming weeks.
+Yellow, pink, and white wildflowers added colour to the green hillsides, and many shrubs and plants bore plump buds, promising an explosion of colour in the coming weeks.

 Although we could see the highway in the distance, and hear the occasional sounds of airplanes flying overhead, the fields around us were filled with the sounds of birdsong.
 The hedgerows, pines, and shrubs were hopping with birds, and overhead hawks and kites soared in the bright blue sky.